-We keep a very close eye on the ATO's crypto asset guidance and regularly update this guide to keep you informed and tax-compliant.
+At Koinly Australia we keep a very close eye on the ATO's crypto asset guidance and regularly update this guide to keep you informed and tax-compliant.

 Yes, the ATO can track crypto.
 If you have an account with an Australian cryptocurrency designated service provider (DSPs), then it's likely that the ATO already has your data.

 The ATO has a data matching program with Australian exchanges.